ThomasPGH/OnOffMate/readme.md

 ```
-OnOffMate - Ver.
-1.000 (2025-05-13) - Hybernation, sleep, and power helper
+OnOffMate - OnOffMate - Ver.
+1.002 (2025-05-25) - Hybernation, sleep, and power helper

   OnOffMate [command]

   Commands:
-    ? or /? h or -h or --help          Outputs this help
+    ? or /? or h or -h or --help       Outputs this help
+    /a                                 Aborts a task with a grace period
+    Abort                              Aborts a task with a grace period
     Hybernate                          Hybernates computer instantly
     HybernateAfter <hs>                Hybernates computer after <hs> seconds
     Lock                               Locks computer instantly